My long term condition

-From April 2013 we will be operating a letter recall system for many long term conditions.
-In the future we will also be using email as an alternative method for such notifications.
-If you would like us to contact you in this way please submit your email address.
+There may be times where we contact you via email, if you would like us to contact you in this way please submit your email address.
 We will not pass your email address on to any third party and will treat it with the same level of conﬁdentiality as we do all your other personal details.
 The same levels of confidentiality and security apply if we use any mailing/survey services.

 A lot of the monitoring of long term conditions is now undertaken by nurses both in hospital and in general practice.
 At Wake Green Surgery the Doctors and nursing teams work closely together and any queries/concerns will be shared across the teams.
 Often plans regarding treatment will have been made and discussed prior you coming for review especially if you have had preliminary blood tests.